 So here’s a simple summary what you can bring with you, explaining the complex rules.
-It’s worth noting that they apply to all flights within the UK, whether domestic or international, on a helicopter or a 747.
+It’s worth noting that they apply to all flights and routes within the UK, whether domestic or international, on a helicopter or a 747.

 Which hand luggage liquids are restricted in the UK?

 It’s virtually impossible for airport security staff to tell which liquids are safe and those that might not be.
 With this in mind, the following list of liquids can only be taken on-board aircraft in hand luggage in strictly limited amounts:

 - Drinks – whether carbonated or still, including water

 - Sprays – this includes hairspray, spray-on deodorants and shaving foam.

 - Toiletries – including toothpaste, hair gels, liquid hand soap and shower gels